cyprieng/cyprien.io/src/content/blog/homelab.md

 I also run a wireguard VPN on the router to get access to my homelab from anywhere.
 This is the only exposed service of my homelab and the only entry point for remote access.

-OPNsense is an amazing piece of software, and clearly, this is one of the few parts of the homelab that won’t change pretty soon.
+OPNsense is an amazing piece of software, you can do pretty much anything you want with a nice UI.

 I’m lucky to have a pretty good connection speed, here is a test directly made from Opnsense: